arifire21/arifire21/README.md

 ---

 ### About Me
-- Currently working as a front-end web app developer (Next.js, TypeScript)
+- Currently developing a React Native app, and a React website (<a href='https://github.com/arifire21/Loucks-Engineering-Site' target="_blank">Loucks Engineering Repo</a>)
-- Currently developing a React Native app
+- Recently ended part-time position as a front-end web app developer (Next.js, TypeScript)
-- In my free time, I like to work on digital art
+- In my free time, I like to work on digital art!

 ---